 – St Neilos, Ascetic Discourse

 These passions are unnatural for several reasons.
-They are a deviation from the peace for which we are created.
+The agitation of body and spirit they represent are a deviation from the peace for which we are created.
 They reflect a lack of faith and trust in God’s provision and an ingratitude for what has been provided.
-They create sort of spiritual static that interferes with our communion with God and one another.
+They create a sort of spiritual static that interferes with our communion with God and one another.

 And they are each a surrendering to self-indulgence and a lack of self-control.
 Indulging in excess beyond what is necessary is unnatural and appears to be a fundamental obstacle to holiness.
-Thus both the New Testament and the early church insist that self-control is the foundation of holy living, i.e., communion with God.
+Thus both the New Testament and the early Church insist that self-control is the foundation of holy living, i.e., communion with God and neighbor.